 Holiday tree disposal

-- Set out your whole tree (6-feet or shorter), next to your compost bin, for a $5.10 charge.
+- Set out your whole tree (6 feet or shorter), next to your compost bin, for a $5.25 charge.

-Artificial trees and trees “flocked” with fake snow should be set out on the curb on your next garbage day for pick up as garbage.
-Call your garbage company for a cost estimate.
+Artificial trees and trees “flocked” with fake snow are considered garbage.
+To set out a whole artificial or flocked tree, call your garbage company for a cost estimate.

 If you rent a house or apartment, ask the property manager before setting out whole trees, extra garbage, or bulky items.